 Comprising two imperious, glass-clad towers, the taller of which rises to 58 storeys, One Nine Elms is an ambitious mixed-use development located close to Vauxhall Circus on the south side of the Thames.

-Designed by architect KPF, the scheme proposes to create an urban oasis set back from the riverbank, and includes residential and commercial units alongside a new public square with shops and cafés, and rooftop gardens with spectacular views.
-The larger, eastern tower will deliver 491 apartments each with a private winter garden and access to communal facilities.
-The west tower incorporates a four-star hotel within its podium, as well as 6,608 m2 net of high-quality office space.
+Designed by architects KPF, the scheme proposes the creation of an urban oasis set back from the riverbank, and includes residential and commercial units alongside a new public square with shops and cafes, and rooftop gardens with spectacular views.
+The larger eastern tower will deliver 491 apartments each with a private winter garden and access to communal facilities.
+The west tower incorporates a four-star hotel within its podium, as well as 6,608 m² of high-quality office space.

-The site comprises two existing towers with reinforced concrete raft foundations which require demolition, as well as extensive piled foundations.
-The proposal is either to reuse these, or to stitch new piles in the gaps between the old, and partially design a ground bearing raft; the decision is dependent on survey results.
+The site formerly comprised two existing towers with reinforced concrete raft foundations which required demolition, as well as extensive piled foundations.
+The proposal was to either reuse these or to stitch new piles in the gaps between the old, and partially design a ground-bearing raft; the decision is dependent on survey results.
 A large Victorian trunk sewer which is still in use cuts through a corner of the eastern tower, close to the surface.
 This has been carefully incorporated into the pile design with the slab transferring over.
 For the foundations, this project required a 4985m³ concrete pour – the second largest concrete pour in the history of London.

 High-rise, mixed-use development close to Vauxhall in South London